mervynfoxe/mervyn.online/storage/blog/content/2024/11/14-email-in-the-terminal.md

 These are just a few helper packages for managing HTML email.
 Ideally, we'd love to only ever [use plaintext email](https://useplaintext.email/), but the reality is a lot of incoming email (especially from companies that want to shove a host of [tracking pixels](https://en.wikipedia.org/wiki/Spy_pixel) at you) comes in HTML format only, and if they do include a `text/plain` alternative they tend to be pretty poorly formatted.

 By default aerc doesn't want to deal with HTML, and will only offer to open such emails in your default browser for viewing (thereby loading any remote content and tracking embedded).
-This set of packages helps by giving you an option to keep everything within aerc, though it won't always be the prettiest-looking:
+This set of packages helps by giving you an option to keep everything within aerc, though it won't always be the prettiest-looking.

-- `w3m` is a text-based web browser.
+`w3m` is a text-based web browser.
 It's pretty neat in and of itself, but for our purposes it will allow us to reformat those HTML emails into something readable in the terminal.

-- `dante` is a [SOCKS](https://en.wikipedia.org/wiki/SOCKS) proxy server/client, which aerc's HTML formatter invokes alongside `w3m` in order to redirect any embedded links in HTML emails and prevent them from alerting the home server that the email was downloaded/opened.
+`dante` is a [SOCKS](https://en.wikipedia.org/wiki/SOCKS) proxy server/client, which aerc's HTML formatter invokes alongside `w3m` in order to redirect any embedded links in HTML emails and prevent them from alerting the home server that the email was downloaded/opened.

-- Finally, `pandoc` is a tool for converting text between various formats.
+Finally, `pandoc` is a tool for converting text between various formats.
 This is mostly helpful for writing HTML emails, as we can configure it to take in something like Markdown and process it into HTML before sending off the email.

 And that's pretty much it!
 The only other package I personally have installed is `notmuch`, a database for quickly indexing and searching emails, but I haven't actually configured aerc to work with it yet, since the Homebrew version of aerc isn't built with notmuch support by default.
 Oops.